Co-Chair Ernesto Zedillo

 Rogelio Ramírez de la O is President of Ecanal, a private economic advisory firm dedicated to the analysis of Mexico’s economy and the climate for investment, with multinational clients and operations in Mexico in beverages, autos, auto parts, chemicals, machinery, consumer goods, and hedge funds.
 Dr. Ramírez consults regularly with companies on issues relating to Mexico’s economic outlook.
 He is non-Executive Director of Reaseguradora Patria S.A. and of the Royal Bank of Scotland (RBS) Mexico.
 He is also a member of various professional groups, including the Conference of Business Economists in Washington and the Reinventing Bretton Woods Committee in New York.
 Dr. Ramírez has been a contributor to study projects on macro policy in Mexico, international trade and investment, and government policy for nonprofit organizations in the United States, Canada, and Europe, including the Center of International Strategic Studies in Washington, DC, SAIS-John Hopkins, Canada’s Fraser Institute, CD Howe Institute, and the Pacific Council on International Affairs.
 In 2006, he coordinated the economic program of presidential candidate Andrés Manuel López Obrador.
 He holds a PhD in Economics from Cambridge University and a Bachelor’s degree in Economics from the National Autonomous University of Mexico.

 Andrés Rozental was Mexico’s Ambassador to the United Kingdom from 1995 to 1997.
 He was a career diplomat for more than 35 years, having served his country as Deputy Foreign Minister (1988-94), Ambassador to Sweden (1983-88), Permanent Representative of Mexico to the United Nations in Geneva (1982-83), as well as in various responsibilities within the Mexican Foreign Ministry and abroad.
 He has been a foreign policy advisor to Mexican Presidents Vicente Fox and Felipe Calderón.
 Currently, Ambassador Rozental holds nonexecutive board positions in several multinational corporations in Brazil, the United States, France, the United Kingdom, and México.
 He chairs the Board of ArcelorMittal Mexico and is an independent board member of ArcelorMittal Brazil, Ocean Wilson Holdings, and Wilson Sons Brazil.
 He is President of Rozental & Asociados, a consulting firm that specializes in advising multinational companies on their corporate strategies in Latin America.
-He is a Senior Nonresident Fellow at the Brookings Institution, a Senior Advisor to Chatham House in London, a Board Member of the Woodrow Wilson Center’s Mexico Institute, and a Trustee of the Migration Policy Institute in Washington, DC.
+He is a Senior Nonresident Fellow at the Brookings Institution, a Senior Advisor to Chatham House in London, a Board Member of the Woodrow Wilson Center’s Mexico Institute, and a former Trustee of the Migration Policy Institute in Washington, DC.
 He was the Founding President of the Mexican Council on Foreign Relations, established in 2001.
 Ambassador Rozental obtained his professional degree in international relations from the Universidad de las Américas in México, and his Master’s in International Economics from the University of Pennsylvania.

 Luis Rubio is Chairman of the Center of Research for Development (CIDAC), an independent research institution devoted to the study of economic and political policy issues.
 He is a prolific writer on political, economic, and international subjects.
 Before joining CIDAC, in the 1970s he was Planning Director of Citibank in Mexico and served as an adviser to Mexico's Secretary of the Treasury.
 He has served on the boards of the Mexico Equity and Income Fund and the Central European Value Fund, Inc., and is a former member of the Board of Directors of Banamex and Banco Obrero.
 He served on the Board of Directors of the Human Rights Commission of the Federal District and is member of the Trilateral Commission.
 He is a contributing editor ofReforma and his analyses and opinions often appear in major newspapers and journals in Mexico, the United States, and Europe (including the New York Times, Wall Street Journal, Financial Times, International Herald Tribune, Los Angeles Times, Washington Post, and National Public Radio).
 He was the winner of the APRA book award in 1985, in 1993 was given the Dag Hammarksjold award, and in 1998 the National Journalism Award for op-ed pieces.
 He is author and editor of 45 books.
 His most recent isClasemediero: Pobre no mas, desarrollado aun no (Middle Class: Poor No More, Not Yet Developed).
 He holds a diploma in Financial Management, a MMBA, and his MA and PhD in political science from Brandeis University.